 2) Then, I would edit the experiment goals and add the "Device is Mobile" goal:

 3) After doing this Just save the setting, and Activate your experience.

 When the experiment finishes, you will see the percentage of users in the experiment that use mobile devices to view your experiment.

-There are a variety of visitor data that you can select to be included in your experiment.
+There is a variety of visitor data that you can select to be included in your experiment.

 However, you should consider that every time you add a goal it impacts on the performance of the download and execution of your experiment.

 You can add the following dimensions to your experiment

 - Page URL, Page URL w/Query, : If you have different URLs in your experiment, you can measure what percentage of traffic is reaching each URL

 - Query String: See what percentage of your visits hold a certain query parameter value.